PolVilniusTech/public.incident.reporting.timeline.md/timeline/Poland.md

 ```
 ##### R esults
+Plausible:
-Plausible Service interruptions for the citizens who are in need of this Service.
+* Service interruptions for the citizens who are in need of this Service
+* Offline Internal Network
 ```

 ```